 Estate Planning is the process of organizing your personal and business affairs in the case of incapacity of death so that your wishes are recorded and preserved.
 An experienced estate planning attorney prepares and executes advance directives, including a Last Will and Testament, Power of Attorney, Health Care Proxy, and Trust document.
-These legal documents provide you and your family with peace of mind and insure that your chosen beneficiaries inherit your assets.
+These legal documents provide you and your family with peace of mind and ensure that your chosen beneficiaries inherit your assets.

 What does an estate planning attorney do?